Remarkably Diverse, And Extraordinarily Rich”, Is Costa Rica’s Combined Flora And Fauna

 As good jungle stewards (and lover’s of wildlife in our yard, right?), we need to provide habitat for the animals with whom we co-habitat.
-When we plant trees and shrubs that are “feeders” (food source), we directly provide scarce food source, and nesting sites for our wildlife friends.
+When we plant trees and shrubs that are “feeders” (food source), we directly provide scarce food sources, and nesting sites for our wildlife friends.
 Not to mention the fact we gain invaluable entertainment and joy for ourselves.

 Plant and Maintain the Guarumo Trees in your Garden.

-Myth: The Guarumo trees are dangerous trees because they grows tall and angularly.
+Myth: The Guarumo trees are dangerous trees because they grow tall and angularly.
 No lot is too small for the Guarumo trees (Cecropia peltata L.).
 She is the most amiable, resourceful, and dependable tree family (Cecropiaceae) we have in our jungle home and business garden.
-First, most wildlife eat or use her: the monkeys, orlapengula birds, sloths, tucans, birds of prey, and ants are consistently found in these trees.
+First, most wildlife eat or use her: the monkeys, orlapengula birds, sloths, toucans, birds of prey, and ants are consistently found in these trees.
 Secondly, she makes herself of interlocking fibrous segments which allow her to grow tall and angularly, yet, securely.
 Thirdly, she’s so amiable that she grows in harmony with existing trees; that’s why she is always at an angle.
 Fourthly, the Guarumo trees are medicinal (we same humans use the leaves medicinally), with large, attractive palmate leaves.

 Create your own Carbon Source.

-There is no reason to burn, as everything brown and dry in your garden (for example, dry leaves, limbs, pods, bark, husks, clippings, etc.) serves a purpose.
+There is no reason to burn fuel, as everything brown and dry in your garden (for example, dry leaves, limbs, pods, bark, husks, clippings, etc.) serves a purpose.
 It is your available carbon source that should be packed up around your cherished trees and plants.
 When we burn these precious jungle by-products, we deplete our carbon reserves that unlock the secrets of our pores clay soil.
 Mother Nature depends on the top-coat of carbon source to create lush hummus to work her jungle magic.

 Myth: You don’t have to cut it all down and cover it with gravel to protect yourself.